 Numedalslågen, often referred to as Lågen, is among Norway’s longest rivers.
 From its sources on the mountain plateau of Hardangervidda, the Lågen runs more than 350 kilometers in a Southern/Southeastern direction, until the river ends its journey in the Larvik Fjord.
 Salmon, however, only run approximately 70 kilometers, from the mouth of the river to the village of Hvittingfoss where they are stopped by a massive waterfall and a hydro.

 In the municipality of Lardal, where I grew up, anglers in pursuit of a Lågen salmon have several options.
-The Brufoss Fishery offers a wide range of pools, some restricted to flyfishing only and with a Limited number of anglers allowed (red and yellow zones).
+The Brufoss Fishery offers a wide range of pools.
+Some are restricted to flyfishing only and have a limited number of anglers allowed (red and yellow zones).
 Other beats are open for all methods of fishing and with no maximum of fishermen allowed (blue zone).